jointstoma/book-search-tool/README.md

 1. How long did you spend on the coding assignment?

      2-3 evenings.
-Roughly 6hrs in total.
+Roughly 6hrs in total(no time to test).

 2. What was the most useful feature that was added to the latest version of your chosen language?
 Please include a